Prometheus-X-association/edge-computing/docs/design-document.md

   - **R5.** [OPS, SEC] BB-2 SHOULD be able to configure CNI plugins of Kubernetes and Istio service mesh

-### Requirements related to data sharing and processing
+### Requirements Related to Data Sharing and Processing

   - **R6.** [FUNC] BB-2 MUST be able to move data from Data Provider to given node of its Kubernetes cluster making use of Connector